wangziqi2013/wangziqi2013.github.io/_posts/2023-01-23-minesweeper.markdown

 version_mgmt:
 ---

+**Comments:**

+1. Does MineSweeper need to save allocation size somewhere as well (C++ can do this already)?
+What if a live reference points to the middle of an object after the object is passed to free()?

 This paper presents MineSweeper, a memory safety tool that detects use-after-free cases for malloc library with little overhead on both execution cycles and memory.
 MineSweeper is motivated by Mark-and-Sweep Garbage Collection (GC) techniques that detect live references to objects.
 MineSweeper leverages a similar algorithm to detect potential